Young Brothers massacre: The massacre

 Upon arriving at the farmhouse, the police officers assembled in the front yard and yelled for the brothers to come out.
 They received no response, but officer Ollie Crosswhite said he had heard a person walking around inside.
 Sheriff Hendrix ordered tear gas to be fired into the house, with no immediate result.
 At that point, Hendrix and his deputy sheriff, Wiley Mashburn, decided to kick down the back door of the house and enter the home.
-When they did so, two persons, one armed with a 12-gauge shotgun and the other with a .32-20 rifle, opened fire from inside the house.
+When they did so, two people, one armed with a 12-gauge shotgun and the other with a .32-20 rifle, opened fire from inside the house.
 (It is not completely clear who was in the house at the time of the gun battle, but all evidence points to the presence of Harry and Jennings Young.)
 Both Hendrix and Mashburn fell, mortally wounded.
 The officers outside began shooting into the windows of the house, while those inside continued to pour deadly fire on the exposed policemen.
 Another three officers, Tony Oliver, Sid Meadows, and Charles Houser were quickly gunned down.
 The surviving policemen, out of ammunition and pinned down, were forced to abandon their dead and dying comrades and flee for their lives.
 Unknown to the fleeing lawmen, Officer Crosswhite was still alive and uninjured, crouching behind a storm cellar at the rear of the house.
 Once the suspects inside the house became aware of Crosswhite's presence, one of them pinned him down with rifle fire while the other crept up behind him and killed him with a shotgun blast to the back of the head.
 While a relief party was being hastily formed in Springfield, the killers took both money and weapons from the fallen policemen and fled.